benschwarz/smoke/README.markdown

 # smoke

-smoke is a Ruby based DSL that allows you to take data from YQL, RSS / Atom (and more, if you think of a useful source).
+smoke is a Ruby based DSL that allows you to query web services such as YQL, RSS / Atom and JSON or XML in an elegant manner.

-This "data" can then be re-represented, sorted and filtered.
-You can collect data from a multiude of sources, sort them on a common property and return a plain old ruby object or json (You could add in something to output XML too)
+These "services" can then be re-represented, sorted and filtered.
+Data can be collected from multiple sources, sorted via a common property, chopped up and refried.

+Then you can output as a plain ruby object (or JSON)

 ## Examples of use

+* The `examples` directory has something to get you running straight away
-I powered [my entire site](http://www.germanforblack.com) [using smoke](http://github.com/benschwarz/benschwarz-site/blob/44de70463c744d821d3ffd2cf940e6d3e415fbdd/lib/stream.rb), until further documentation exists, this is probably a good place to start.
+* I powered [my entire site](http://www.germanforblack.com) [using smoke](http://github.com/benschwarz/benschwarz-site/blob/44de70463c744d821d3ffd2cf940e6d3e415fbdd/lib/stream.rb), until further documentation exists, this is probably a good place to start.
+* Read further details in the [rdoc documentation](http://rdoc.info/projects/benschwarz/smoke) or [the wiki](http://wiki.github.com/benschwarz/smoke)

 ## Media